 By Ted Eschliman.

-Ted Eschliman is the webmaster of jazzmando.com, a former undergraduate music theory educator and long-time seasoned performer with several recordings under his belt.
+Ted Eschliman is the owner of jazzmando.com, a former undergraduate music theory educator and long-time seasoned performer with several recordings under his belt.
 Since 1998 Ted has focused his creative energy in jazz mandolin, an instrument he thinks has broader appeal in the musical community that is yet to be tapped.
-He is the author of Getting Into Jazz Mandolin from Mel Bay.
+He is a contributor to Mel Bay's Mandolin Sessions and author of Getting Into Jazz Mandolin from Mel Bay.

 We're now on our fourth of a five-part series on 3-note vamping chords.
 We started simple with triads, moved to embellishing/passing chords, and dipped our toes into dominants last week, but this time we want to exploit a common music theory concept discussed many times before, the circle of 5ths.
 As we uncovered last week, you can do a lot to propel the harmonic progression of any song with a V7 chord, even add some that weren't there in the first place.
 We did this with a simple diatonic progression: